Does Nestlé have child labor in its cocoa supply chain?

 We’re tackling child labor in our cocoa supply chain through pioneering monitoring and remediation schemes in Côte d’Ivoire and Ghana, which form part of the Nestlé Cocoa Plan.

-In October 2017 Nestlé published a report (pdf, 5Mb) laying out, for the first time, the important progress that we’ve made in tackling child labor.
+In December 2019 our latest child labor report (pdf, 4Mb) showed that it is possible to have a positive impact at scale.
 However, we realise that as long as child labor still exists on cocoa farms, there is more to be done.